 7. Once cooled spread sugar frosting on top

 18. Have the Kids Make a Home Video – Great time to interview your kids about Snow Days in Tokyo.
 Capture their feedback on why they Love Tokyo Snow Day.
 Post on social media to share with family and friends.

 19. Spa Day -If you have girls who like to play dress-up try home spa day.
 Round up all your mani & pedi, facial and hair supplies and have fun.

 20. Make Your Own Snow – Make snowflakes of your own.
 Take out the scissors and a stack of copy paper and let the kids go crazy.
 You can help them fold and cut snowflakes with multiple points or trace on a special pattern.
-Here are some special printable FROZEN snowflake templates from Disney.
+Here are some snowflake printables.

 21. Get a Jump Start on Valentines Day– Love making valentines with the kids for school.
 Today is a perfect day to start planning and doing.
 Here are some great Valentine ideas from Pintrest.

 22. Visit a Great Tokyo Indoor Play Center – Most businesses will be open per normal today so enjoy the extra free day at one of our recommened Tokyo indoor play centers.

 Tokyo Snow Day